 How can you do this?

 Prepare your survey questions.
 If you have a previous data set, use that to shape your questions, so that the two data sets provide relevant but potentially contrasting data.

-Install the Poll Everywhere add-in to add your surveys to your PowerPoint presentation.
+Install the Poll Everywhere app to add your surveys to your PowerPoint presentation.

-Use Poll Everywhere’s reporting feature to compare your collected data with old data sets.
+Use Poll Everywhere reports to compare your collected data with old data sets.